 Applying real-time data on weather conditions relevant to the current location and season helps farmers take care of soil and crops and manage all weather-related risks.
-When it comes to selecting technologies for weather forecasting, agribusinesses should consider a mix of solutions that complement each other.
+When it comes to selecting technologies for weather forecasting, agribusinesses should consider a mix of agricultural tech solutions that complement each other.
 The three main technologies that contribute to the development of intelligent weather monitoring for agriculture are smart IoT sensors to collect and analyze data, satellites and weather stations, and AI and machine learning systems for weather predictions.

 IoT sensors for weather monitoring

 IoT sensors lay the foundation for a bigger connected system for monitoring weather conditions.
 These systems rely on a network of connected sensors that collect data in the field.
 Cloud computing platforms then process the collected data to provide alarms and notifications on potential weather hazards affecting crops.

 Connected system of IoT sensors for weather monitoring

 Using IoT systems, farmers can get real-time access to information on the environment and soil to plan actions ahead of weather changes.
 When a system receives disturbing data from weather sensors, it can send a notification on upcoming frost or rainfall.

 Advantages of IoT solutions for weather condition monitoring:

 - Reduce risks to crops by monitoring severe weather conditions

 - Help farmers optimize use of resources and protect crops